Autonomous Flight in Unknown GNSS-denied Environments for Disaster Examination: System Setup

 Due to trajectory tracking errors, the MAV might enter the safety area around obstacles.
 Replanning would fail in such cases, since the initial MAV position is invalid.
 Therefore, we allow invalid start positions during collision checking, but require that the obstacle distance between two adjacent position samples does not decrease.
 By adding high obstacle costs to invalid positions, we ensure that the MAV immediately returns to a safe distance on the shortest possible trajectory.

 To react to newly perceived obstacles, replanning is triggered at \SI{1}{\hertz}.
+This frequency was empirically determined from maximum replanning times.
+As described in \cite{schleich2021search}, replanning takes less than \SI{1}{\second} in most of the cases, even for large environments.
+For smaller environments, a higher replanning frequency is possible.

 As described in \refsec{sec:waypoint_sampler}, a waypoint is sampled from the current trajectory and forwarded to the MAV controller.
 The start state $s_\text{replan}$ for replanning is selected from the trajectory at the time $t_\text{plan}$ ahead of the current waypoint.
 Here, $t_\text{plan}$ corresponds to the estimated replanning duration.
 The trajectory from the current MAV state up to $s_\text{replan}$ is not updated.